pham-andrew/pham-andrew.github.io/index.md

 My personal blog, serves as a free backup for some of my articles on Medium and as a home for articles I think very few will care about.
-This is a continuation of my Harvard blog that was shutdown.
+This is a continuation of my Harvard blog, you can find an archive of that here: https://archive.blogs.harvard.edu/adeepdive/